COVID-19 (coronavirus disease 2019), formerly known as 2019-nCoV

 - Avoid contact with sick people.

-- Discuss travel to China with your healthcare provider – older adults and travelers with underlying health issues may be at risk for a more severe disease.
+- Discuss travel to the affected area with your healthcare provider – older adults and people with underlying health issues may be at higher risk.

-- Wash hands often with soap and water for at least 20 seconds and use an alcohol-based hand sanitizer if soap and water are not available.
+- Wash hands often with soap and water for at least 20 seconds.
+If soap and water are not available, use an alcohol-based hand sanitizer (containing at least 60 percent alcohol).

 For even more details, read our Ada Editorial article on the novel coronavirus where one of our doctors, Dr. Gilsdorf, answers your most commonly asked questions.

 World Health Organization.
-“WHO best practices for naming of new human infectious diseases”.
-12 February 2020. ↩
+“WHO best practices for naming of new human infectious diseases” ↩